Integralist/integralist.co.uk/content/posts/go-interfaces.md

 Because of this flexibility in how interfaces are 'applied', it also means that an object could end up implementing _multiple_ interfaces.

-Imagine we have two interfaces:
+For example, imagine we have the following two interfaces:

 ```
 type Foo interface {